Introduction from Emma Kennedy, Founder of Lions, Tigers & Bears Ltd

 I wanted to make sure that I had everything I needed to cope with my treatment plan (chemo, surgery, radiotherapy) and the side effects that would ensue.
 I had a whole list of things that I would need for the coming months – wigs, hats, ginger tea, manuka honey, a snuggly blanket for duvet days, things to do whilst hanging around at hospital etc.

 On the recommendation of a friend, I took a good look at my beauty and skincare regime, and the products I used every day in my home.
 I realised that I was surrounded by some really nasty chemicals, and was quite happily slapping them around my home and on my body/face without really thinking about the toxic load that I was placing on myself and my family.
-I’d always presumed that chemicals were a necessary evil to get results, but it turns out this really isn’t the case – in fact, my skin has never been better since I switched to green beauty, and whilst my home is no cleaner than it was before I started treatment, this has more to do with my highly questionable domestic goddess “skills” or lack there of, than the level of chemicals in my cleaning products.
+This started the beginning of a journey towards a more ethical, cleaner, greener way of living.
 I also looked at how my diet could help support me through treatment, and how to counterbalance the toll that chemotherapy takes on your body, and found out how important good nutrition is for this purpose.

 It was important to me that life continue as normally as possible – I didn’t want to be seen as “different” or treated like someone who was “sick”, and I didn’t want to have to explain or get the pity eyes from strangers when I was out and about at work, in the supermarket, or with my family and friends – difficult to do when you have a bald head, are literally grey from chemo, and have a tube hanging out your arm!